 - For those of you who missed it, the Rugrats was already about babies, it got a spin-off in the form of All Grown Up and then that got its OWN spin-off, completing the vicious cycle of over-milking a once good idea.

 - Done straight when All Grown Up itself got spun-off as Angelica and Suzie's Pre-Skool Daze.

 - And then there's the James Bond spin-off series: James Bond Junior, though in that case Bond, Jr. was the original Bond's nephew.

-- The weirdest example ever: there was an animated spin-off of this kind from Yo Soy Betty La Fea.
-Where almost all the characters were elementary students, and had wacky adventures in Off Model animation.
-If you don't believe me see a sample and brace yourselves.
+- The weirdest example ever: there was an animated spin-off of this kind from the colombian telenovela Yo soy Betty, la fea.
+Where almost all the characters were elementary students, and had wacky adventures in Off-Model animation.
+If you don't believe it see a sample and brace yourselves.